alibaba/FederatedScope/README.md

 FederatedScope is a comprehensive federated learning platform that provides convenient usage and flexible customization for various federated learning tasks in both academia and industry.
 Based on an event-driven architecture, FederatedScope integrates rich collections of functionalities to satisfy the burgeoning demands from federated learning, and aims to build up an easy-to-use platform for promoting learning safely and effectively.

-A detailed tutorial is provided on our [website](https://federatedscope.io/).
+A detailed tutorial is provided on our [website](https://federatedscope.io/), and you can try FederatedScope in [FederatedScope Playground](https://try.federatedscope.io/) or [Google Colab](https://colab.research.google.com/github/alibaba/FederatedScope).

 ## News
 - [07-30-2022] We release FederatedScope v0.2.0!